fbpx

 Standing in this long queue at Quickmart by the hotdog stand when suddenly the air is pregnant with confidence, allure and passion.
 It registers in my mind, that one of the shoppers must be wearing K and I’m so tempted to smell it with my eyes.

 Poignant memories flood my mind.
-I’ve stopped pacing, and an unexpected sadnesses has taken over me as I drench myself in memories of the past.
+I’ve stopped pacing, and an unexpected sadness has taken over me as I drench myself in memories of the past.

-On the morning of my Admission to the bar, Baraka woke me up with a kiss and went on to give an overly decorated speech about my passion to help people.
+On the morning of my Admission to the bar, Baraka woke me up with a kiss and went on to give an overly decorated speech about my passion for helping people.
 He even went ahead to pray.
-He prayed for a beautiful day, for mama bear like he always called my mum and my siblings.
-For our love, the family we were yet to start and finally for the people that would be lucky to be represented by a badass advocate in court.
+He prayed for a beautiful day, for Mama Bear like he always called my mum and my siblings.
+For our love, the family we were yet to start and finally for the people who would be lucky to be represented by a badass advocate in court.

 It was flattering and throughout the morning shower, I thought about our future.
 The whiteness of our home, the football pitch at the top, the green of our garden without spinach in it and the striking resemblance between our children and us.
 Ours would be the perfect definition of the American dream.